-Mural painter, educator; Los Angeles, Calif. b.
-1894; d.
-1941.
-Lloyd painted several murals for the WPA, including Griffith Park Observatory, South Pasadena Junior High School, Queen of Angels Church, Hollywood, and decoration in the State Capitol in Sacramento.
-Lloyd also taught at the Stickney Memorial Art School, Pasadena 1912-1934, and was its director, 1921-1922.
+Lucile Lloyd (1894-1941) was a muralist and educator in Los Angeles, California.
+Lloyd painted murals for the Works Progress Administration's Federal Art Project, including three murals in the assembly room in the state building in Los Angeles, California, and other murals throughout California at locations including Griffith Park Observatory, South Pasadena Junior High School, Queen of Angels Church, and the State Capitol in Sacramento.
+Lloyd also taught at the Stickney Memorial Art School in Pasadena.

 Donated 1999 by the Norman Neuerberg Trust.
 Norman Neuerberg, an art historian and professor of art, specialized in the missions of North America and Southern California art, and received the papers from a friend of Lucile Lloyd.